-- hardwareSettings (mandatory): an object providing hardware settings to be used for the machine image.
-The following - memory (mandatory): an integer providing the amount of RAM to provide to an instance provisioned from the machine image (in MB). - installation (optional): an object providing low-level installation or first boot options.
+- type (mandatory): a string providing the machine image type to build.
+Default builder type for Hyper-V: Hyper-V. To get the available builder type, please refer to format - · hardwareSettings (mandatory): an object providing hardware settings to be used for the machine image.
+The followi - memory (mandatory): an integer providing the amount of RAM to provide to an instance provisioned from the machine image (in MB). - installation (optional): an object providing low-level installation or first boot options.
 These override any installation - diskSize (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
-This cannot be used if an advanced partitioning table is defined in the stack. - type (mandatory): the builder type, hyper-v
+This cannot be used if an advanced partitioning table is defined in the stack.